 Understanding the tax implications of gifts in kind is crucial for both charities and donors.

-Yes, gifts in kind are generally tax-deductible for Canadian donors, subject to CRA regulations.
+Yes, gifts in kind are generally eligible for tax credits for Canadian donors, subject to CRA regulations.
 However, specific rules apply:

 For tax receipt eligibility: